Spatial Planning

 Work in Progress

-The test planning method was introduced and presented at the exhibition “ETH with Ukraine – Exchanging Knowledge for a Sustainable and Resilient Future,” which was held at ETH Zurich between January 24th and February 5th, 2024.
-Drawing experience from a test planning project in the city of Vinnytsia in 2018, the Cluster is currently setting up pilot projects in Lviv and Vinnytsia.
+The test planning method was introduced and presented by the cluster at the exhibition “ETH with Ukraine – Exchanging Knowledge for a Sustainable and Resilient Future,” held at ETH Zurich in 2024.

 Members and Contact